From a user's point of view, this is not necessarily what you want.

 all the functionality of a page and adds the possibility to have

-The reason for making this difference between Pages and Folders is that
+The reason for making this difference between Pages and Folders is

-structural entities in SmallWiki.
+new structural entities in SmallWiki.

 What is more, folders do automatically render a list of their children